onlyuser/NatLang/README.md

 </pre>

 NatLang generates a parse tree for each POS path that result in a successful parse.
-Additional analysis passes can then be implemented on these parse trees.
+Additional analyses passes can be applied to the resulting parse trees.

 A Motivating Example
 --------------------